FransUrbo/drive-by-wire/README.md

 ## Code testing and setup

-I've barely started on this, but I have the bare-bones of it in these repos:
+These are my tests of the individual functionality that I wrote leading up to this project.
+I have most of it working, the only major thing that's missing is the CAN-bus code and hardware.

 * [How to control the LEDs, including the NeoPixel (multi-colour LED)](https://github.com/FransUrbo/pico-rust-test_1-LEDS)
 * [How to read the buttons and control *their* LEDs](https://github.com/FransUrbo/pico-rust-test_2-BUTTONS-LEDS)